natestedman/Endpoint/README.md

 ## Usage
 ### Endpoint Protocols
 There are two endpoint protocol types: `EndpointType`, and `BaseURLEndpointType`.
+To define an endpoint, create a type that conforms to one of these protocols - this could be a `struct` for each individual endpoint, an `enum` for all endpoints, or a `class` if a reference type if necessary.

 #### Endpoints
 Endpoints simply provide: